 Unlike the kingwood makerspace however, the Creativity Shell/Museum District will not be in a commercial plaza but a more private, homey environment.

 “On some special days of the week, we plan to use the makerspace to offer private creativity classes for children on the autism spectrum as well as children rescued from sex trafficking, trauma and abuse.
 Our new studio will provide more privacy as well as a quieter environment for students as they create.”
-Says Shelancia Daniel, founder and executive director of the Creativity Shell.
+Says Shelancia Daniel, communications director of the Creativity Shell.

 “We are also excited about being closer to students inside the loop that do not have access to our classes as well as offering our popular homeschool education classes during the school year to our homeschool families who have also been unable to travel to Kingwood for classes.”
 Daniel added.